-When the generation before us saw the need for socio-political parity and thus, physically responded to the colonial remnant racist regime of Mr. Ian Smith, the primary objective was to establish not just a black led government but a peaceful, truly democratic, fairer and non-discriminatory society.
+When the generation before us saw the need for socio-political parity and thus, sacrificed all they had to physically respond to the colonial remnant racist regime of Mr. Ian Smith, the primary objective was to establish not just a black led government but a peaceful, truly democratic, fairer and non-discriminatory society.

 Some robust debate is allowed but only within narrow limits determined by ZANU PF; our people have unfortunately learned how not to complain of tribalism for the fear of being called tribalists themselves; the independent Zimbabwe is a risible world in which the majority tribe liberally implores tribalism to impose and interpret laws and criminalise victims of such laws and their interpretations whenever they complain of injustice and discrimination.

 This blog has previously argued that the first-past-the-post (FPTP) voting system was not suited to Zimbabwe’s socio-political configuration.
 Far from empowering minority groups, FPTP allows the majority free reign over minorities.
 The disparities of the FPTP system mean ethnic Shona creed is being systematically and ‘legally’ turned into law.
 Arguably, the constitutional changes that have overseen the executive hoarding all of the governing power and fundamentally weakening the legislature and the judiciary have been endorsed mainly by the majority ethnic Shona legislature while the idea of devolution of power has been illegally set aside because its proponents are minority ethnic groups and not that it is politically nonviable.